octaviogarbet/ionicv3-example/README.md

 We will develop a simple app that will have:
  - A form page to create simple items, with a title, a description and a picture (from our gallery or camera)
  - A list page which will display the created items as cards.
 We will add the ability to share its pictures through other apps.
- - And will store the created items in order to have them abailable every time we open the app.
+ - And will store the created items in order to have them available every time we open the app.

 ## Setup
 Nodejs should be installed in your dev environment.
 To install Ionic and Cordova run: